 The figure above at left shows total electricity generation by fuel in billion kWh from 2010 to 2050.
 Natural gas is an attractive fuel for new generating capacity, and by 2020 natural gas surpassed coal as the nation’s largest source of energy for electricity generation.
 As natural gas prices rise and the capital costs of renewable technologies, particularly wind and solar, decrease over time, renewable generation becomes more competitive, accounting for about 39% of total electricity generation in 2050.
 Barring a breakthrough in electricity storage or related technologies, renewable technologies cannot fully replace the baseload generation lost as a result of coal and nuclear plant retirements.
 Wind will dominate after 2020 and finally wind and hydroelectric will be exceeded by the solar energy.
 Although geothermal capacity more than triples in the projection, combined with biomass capacity they account in 2050 for only 4% of renewable electricity generation.

-The figure at right was taken from the Annual Energy Outlook 2019.
+The figure at right was taken from the version 2021 of the Annual Energy Outlook.
 It shows primary energy use by fuel in quadrillion Btu from 1990 to 2050.
-The petroleum share of total energy in 2018 and 2050 does not vary significantly.
+The petroleum share of total energy in 2018 and 2050 does not vary drastically.
 Coal decreases as natural gas increases.
 Growing production from tight shale keeps the price of natural gas to end users below 2008 level.
 The renewable share of total energy use (including biofuels) increases from 9% in 2012 to 17% in 2050.
 On a percentage basis, renewable energy grows the fastest because capital costs fall with increased penetration and because current state and federal policies encourage its use.

 In opposite, a vision for a sustainable energy strategy based on energy efficiency and 100% renewable primary and, therefore, also electrical energy was published by the German Renewable Energy Association "ForschungsVerbund Erneuerbare Energien."
 It claims to have the solution to achieve this and sets the share of fossil fuels and nuclear energy in energy production for 2050 at zero; see figure 2 in Energiekonzept 2050.